rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 unit tests ensure that items added to the cart are visible in the cart and that the credit card information is valid.
-As opposed to a large, single test that incorporates all of your site’s functionality, unit tests can save development time because they help you to efficiently identify defective code.
-Unit tests also encourage modular coding, which makes it easier for you to reuse and make updates to your code.
+As opposed to a large, single test that incorporates all of your site’s functionality, unit tests can save development time because they help you to identify defective code efficiently.
+Unit tests also encourage modular coding, making it easier for you to reuse and make updates to your code.

-**Automatic builds**: It is useful to have automatic builds configured in non-production environments so that a build runs whenever a developer checks in code.
+**Automatic builds**: It is useful to configure automatic builds in non-production environments so that a build runs whenever a developer checks in code.
 In addition to automating a step, which allows developers to use their time more effectively, automated builds provide real-time feedback if the code introduces a significant error.

-**Continuous integration/Continuous deployment**: Continuous integration (CI) and Continuous deployment/ delivery (CD) are often linked together in modern software development methodologies.
-Continuous integration refers to the process of frequently merging code updates back into the main branch, often several times throughout the day, as discrete features or defects are addressed.
-By frequently merging, or integrating code, your developers’ local repositories are kept in sync, which reduces the time required to complete each merge operation.
-CD commonly refers to continuous deployment, which is a build process where deployments are performed automatically as developers check in code throughout the day.
-CD can also refer to continuous delivery, which is similar to continuous deployment in that the main branch is always capable of being deployed, but it does not necessarily get deployed each time a developer merges code.
-The automation that allows for CI/CD is called a CI/CD pipeline.
+**Continuous integration/Continuous deployment**: Continuous integration (CI) and Continuous deployment or delivery (CD) are often linked together in modern software development methodologies.
+Continuous integration refers to the process of frequently merging code updates back into the main branch, often several times throughout the day, when developers address discrete features or defects.
+By frequently merging or integrating code, your developers’ local repositories are kept in sync, which reduces the time required to complete each merge operation.
+CD commonly refers to continuous deployment, a build process where deployments are performed automatically as developers check in code throughout the day.
+CD can also refer to continuous delivery, which is similar to continuous deployment in that the main branch can always be deployed, but it does not necessarily get deployed each time a developer merges code.
+The automation that enables CI/CD is called a CI/CD pipeline.

 Testing